 I’ve contributed a ‘Lemon and Din Drizzle Cake‘ recipe post, a ‘Cocktail Hour‘ post and a ‘Colouring in the Lines‘ post about the trend for adult colouring books to their online magazine, which describes itself as being ‘for the young and stylish, mixing fashion, music, film & art’.

-My review of Stewart Lee’s ‘Much A-Stew About Nothing’ (originally for Zarwil).
+My review of Stewart Lee’s ‘Much A-Stew About Nothing’ from the ‘Reviews and Press’ section of his website (originally for Zarwil).

 I wrote an article entitled ‘Am I A Bad Feminist?’ for feminist blog The Hussington Post.

-I wrote a teeny, tiny (strictest word count ever?) music review for this monthly music and listings magazine.
+I wrote a teeny, tiny music review for this monthly music and listings magazine.

 A magazine aimed at students.
 Read my rant in their Opinionated section.